abbott567/blog/src/posts/what-is-it-like-to-use-a-screen-reader/post.md

+# What is it like to use a screen reader on an inaccessible website?

 You enter the front-door of a building.
 Somewhere inside is some information you need, but you've no idea where it is.

 It's dark.
 Pitch black, in-fact.
 You cannot see your hand in front of your face.